Conrad Johann Matthiessen: Biography

 In 1793 Matthisen joined with two of his friends to buy a country house beside the Elbe at Neumühlen, a half hour's walk to the west of Altona, on a piece of land today known as Donners Park.
 The other purchasers were the merchant and enlightenment philosopher Georg Heinrich Sieveking (1751-1799) and the newspaperman-diplomat Piter Poel (1760-1837).
 Together the three of them developed the house as a summer residence which quickly became known as a meeting point for Hamburg's wealthy cosmopolitan elite.

 In 1796 he transferred his share in the property to his friends and acquired a property in Niendorf, at that time still outside Hamburg, a couple of kilometers inland and to the north of the Elbe.
-This was also the year in which Matthiessen married Henriette Rose Peronne de Sercey, a niece of the Countess of Genlis who had escaped from Franc in 1793/94 following the execution of the countess's estranged husband and other family members.
+This was also the year in which Matthiessen married Henriette Rose Peronne de Sercey, a niece of the Countess of Genlis who had escaped from France in 1793/94 following the execution of the countess's estranged husband and other family members.
 The Matthiessens' marriage ended in divorce in 1801.
 Their daughter, Émilie Conradine Matthiessen, was born in Hamburg on 28 June of the same year. Émilie later, in 1822, married the English aristocrat-politician Charles Strickland Standish.

 Conrad Johann Matthiessen died in Paris on 23 January 1822.